Short overview of the asylum procedure

 According to the amended Procedural Regulations, the IPA shall ensure that the examination procedure is concluded within six-months of the lodging of the application.
 The examination procedure shall not exceed the maximum time limit of twenty-one months from the lodging of the application.[3]
 However, most of the decisions by the IPA are, in practice, not taken before the period of time established by the Regulations.

-The International Protection Act provides for a right of appeal against a negative decision, within a two-week time period from the day of the notification of the decision.[4]
-This procedure is referred to as “normal procedure” as opposed to the “accelerated procedure” below.
+The International Protection Act provides for a right of appeal against a negative decision in the regular procedure, within a two-week time period from the day of the notification of the decision.[4].
+Appeals against negative decisions in the accelerated procedure are generally not possible, although in 2023 IPAT accepted as admissible a small number of appeal applications against such negative decisions.

 Appeals are to be filed before the International Protection Appeals Tribunal (IPAT), an administrative tribunal which is currently operating in a one-chamber composition of three members and a secretary.
-Appeals to the Tribunal have suspensive effect, which guarantees that an asylum seeker may not be removed from Malta prior to a final decision being taken on his or her appeal.[5]
-The Tribunal is empowered to regulate its own procedure and its decisions are binding on the parties and the Tribunal will not remit it back to IPA to take a new decision.[6]
-By law, the Tribunal must decide within 6 months of the appeal and this can only be extended for a further 6 months in exceptional circumstances.[7]
+Appeals to the Tribunal have suspensive effect, which guarantees that an asylum-seeker may not be removed from Malta prior to a final decision being taken on his or her appeal.[5]
+The Tribunal is empowered to regulate its own procedure, and its decisions are binding on the parties.
+Although the Act states that the Tribunal will not remit cases back to IPA to take a new decision, in 2023 IPAT referred six cases back to the IPA.[6]
+By law, the Tribunal must decide within a total of six months of the appeal, and this can only be extended for a further 6 months in exceptional circumstances.[7]
 In practice however, the IPAT takes on average more than two years to decide on appeals.
-It is noted that the IPAT is housed within the Home Affairs Ministry and its members are all appointed by the Prime Minister.
+It is noted that the IPAT is housed within the Home Affairs Ministry and its members are all effectively appointed by the Prime Minister.

-The International Protection Act specifies that no appeal is possible from the decision of the IPAT,[8] although it is possible to submit a judicial review application to the Civil Court (First Hall).[9]
-Notwithstanding this, no appeal lies on the merits of the decision except for the possibility of filing a human rights claim to the Civil Court (First Hall) in its Constitutional jurisdiction alleging a violation of fundamental human rights in terms of the European Convention on Human Rights (ECHR) and/or the Maltese Constitution, should the rejected appellant be faced with a return that is prejudicial to his or her rights.
+The International Protection Act specifies that no appeal is possible from the decision of the IPAT[8], and the Home Affairs Minister has not yet brought the IPAT under the provisions of the Administrative Justice Act.[9]
+Procedural issues could be the subject of an application before the Civil Court (First Hall).
+A human rights claim to the Civil Court (First Hall) in its Constitutional jurisdiction alleging a violation of fundamental human rights in terms of the European Convention on Human Rights (ECHR) and/or the Maltese Constitution is available should the rejected appellant be faced with a return that is prejudicial to his or her rights.
+Finally, applications to the Civil Court (First Hall) for situations involving alleged breaches of the EU Fundamental Rights Charter should also be possible.

 Accelerated procedures are also foreseen in national law for applications that appear to be prima facie inadmissible or manifestly unfounded.[10]
 In practice, most applicants are interviewed by the IPA although their case might be classified as being inadmissible or manifestly unfounded following an evaluation of their asylum claim.

-In such cases, the accelerated procedure commences at the appeal stage and the decision of the IPA is automatically transmitted to the IPAT which must assess and review the decision of the IPA within three-days.[11]
+In such cases, the decision of the IPA is automatically transmitted to the IPAT which must assess and review the decision of the IPA within three-days.[11]

-Within the scope of this procedure, applicants are not entitled to appeal against the decision and no provision provides for the right to express their views by way of written submissions.
-No hearing is held and the decision is generally taken before applicants are notified of their first instance rejection.
+Within the scope of this procedure, applicants are not entitled to appeal against the decision and no provision provides for the right to express their views by way of written or oral submissions.
+No hearing is held and the IPAT decision is generally taken before applicants are notified of their first instance rejection.
 The decision generally consists of a one-page document confirming the IPA’s decision.
 The law provides that when the IPAT does not confirm the decision, the case must be remitted back to IPA for a new decision to be issued, however this is a scenario that rarely happens.
-In the few instances this happens, the IPA generally amends its decision to issue a simple rejection which allows for an onward appeal according to the normal procedure mentionned above.
+In the few instances this happens, the IPA does not review the case for a second time; instead, it simply amends its decision to issue a simple rejection which allows for an onward appeal according to the normal procedure mentioned above.

 The asylum procedure and return procedures are not automatically linked.
 In practice however, it can be said that the accelerated procedure is linked to the return procedure since applicants are generally issued with a return decision and a removal order at the same time as the IPAT’s review and the entity notifying them is generally the PIO.

 The law foresees the possibility to file a subsequent application.
-Few subsequent applications pass the stage of admissibility and most are rejected as inadmissible.
+Few subsequent applications pass the stage of admissibility, and most are rejected as inadmissible.
 Inadmissible subsequent applications are channelled through the accelerated procedure as presented above and the review of the IPAT generally confirms the IPA’s decisions.
+Since 2021, applicants with a subsequent application deemed inadmissible are not entitled to access the labour market.

 [1] THP is a form of national protection regulated by Article 17A of the International Protection Act and awarded to applicants for international protection who does not qualify for refugee status or subsidiary protection status, but who is deemed to qualify for protection on humanitarian grounds.
-The law is listing several categories of persons eligible for such status: an accompanied minor who cannot return to his country of origin pursuant to the principle of the best interest of the child; a terminally ill applicant or one who suffers from a severe or life-threatening medical condition not treatable in his country of origin; and an applicant who cannot be returned for other humanitarian reasons which can include serious disability affecting the applicant’s normal life.
-Applicants who committed crimes as defined in the International Protection Act are excluded from this status.
-See aditus foundation, Comments on Bill No. 133: Refugees (Amendment) Bill, July 2020, available at https://bit.ly/3HNvJ3C.
+The law lists several categories of persons eligible for such status: an unaccompanied minor who cannot return to his country of origin pursuant to the principle of the best interest of the child; a terminally ill applicant or one who suffers from a severe or life-threatening medical condition not treatable in his country of origin; and an applicant who cannot be returned for other humanitarian reasons which can include serious disability affecting the applicant’s normal life.

 [2] ECRE, Asylum authorities: an overview of internal structures and available resources, October 2019, available at: https://bit.ly/2Ut8QIK, 55.